 The overall essence of the Queen of Pentacles court card is close to The Empress major arcana card.
 It is a loving and nurturing parent, a provider who will make sure that her loved ones are safe and that they get anything they need (though not necessarily anything they want).

 This duality between the caring protection of the parent and the drive to be a provider and ensure all the family’s needs are met makes this minor arcana card the best way to represent a parent who works hard for their children, and particularly working mothers.

-The slightly overwhelming aspects of this card need to be kept in check, however, because there is a fine line between providing support and being an obsessive person that can make you feel trapped and breathless, lowing all your independence.
+The slightly overwhelming aspects of this card need to be kept in check, however, because there is a fine line between providing support and being an obsessive person that can make you feel trapped and breathless, limiting or derailing your independence.

 The illustration of the Queen of Pentacles in the Rider Waite Smith tarot deck is a dark-haired woman on an elaborate throne.
 She is smiling and holding the symbol of her suit with both hands, slightly leaning towards it as if she wanted to protect it.

 The foreground and background of the image are particularly busy, filled with details.
-There are a lot of flowers, plants, and other vegetal elements, as well as a hopping rabbit on the bottom right of this card from the Minor Arcana.
+There are a lot of flowers, plants, and other vegetal elements, as well as a hopping rabbit on the bottom right of the card.

 Like the other queens among the court cards, the Queen of Pentacles is the embodiment of the soul of the suit of Pentacles, the caring and nurturing aspects of the element of Earth (Taurus astrology sign).
-Here, the queen of swords embodies Mother Nature in her fertile and opulent aspect.
+Here, the Queen of Pentacles embodies Mother Nature in her fertile and opulent aspect.

 More than even the other queens from the other three suits, the Queen of Pentacles represents motherhood, and the generosity and security provided by a caring mother to her children, no matter what.